 The two main figures in the work are placed directly under the archway and in the fresco’s vanishing point, a compositional trick to draw the viewer’s eye to the most important part of the painting.
 Here, we see two men who effectively represent the different schools of philosophy—Plato and Aristotle.

-An elderly Plato stands at the left, pointing his finger to the sky.
+An elderly Plato stands on the left, pointing his finger to the sky.
 Beside him is his student Aristotle.
 In a display of superb foreshortening, Aristotle reaches his right arm directly out toward the viewer.
 Each man holds a copy of their books in their left hand—Timaeus for Plato and Nicomachean Ethics for Aristotle.

 Socrates, the founder of Western philosophy